comet-ml/comet-examples/integrations/chainer/readme.md

 This example trains a simple deep NN on the MNIST dataset using the Chainer library, and logs a series confusion matrix images.

+Find out more about how you can customize Comet.ml in our documentation: https://www.comet.ml/docs/

 ## Setup

 Install dependencies